-JamPlay has not been around as long as Guitar Tricks, it is often labeled as a second best site for online guitar lessons.
-However, in many ways both sites are similar, it all comes down to personal taste.
+JamPlay has not been around as long as Guitar Tricks, but it is labeled by many as the leading site for online guitar lessons.
+However, in many ways both sites are similar, it all comes down to personal taste (here you find a step-by-step comparison).
 The video lessons on JamPlay are great, most provide close-ups at multiple angles.
 This is a huge plus and one of the best things about the site.

 - Level: beginner to advanced